ItsRoy69/JS-Projects/README.md

 # JS-Projects

-This is a repository that'll store many vanilla javascript projects.
+This is a repository that'll store many basic vanilla javascript projects.